HermanPeeren/gsoc25_api/docs/USER_GUIDE.md

    - Media files
    - Users *(future work)*

 > **Note:** It is important to migrate the referenced items first.
 For example, we need to migrate **categories first**, as articles/posts reference categories.
 Migrating articles before their referenced categories exist may result in missing or incorrect category assignments.
-Always follow this order: **Categories → Articles/Posts → Media files → Users**.
+Always follow this order: **Categories → Media files → Users → Articles/Posts**.

 4. Click **Apply Migration**
 5. Monitor progress in real-time